 Claire Lavender was selected as "Elk of the Year."
 She received a plaque and a pin.
 Her work includes organizing and running a yard sale every Memorial Day weekend.

 "Claire (Lavender) was one of the people in the lodge that stands out amongst the stand outs," said Lopez.
 "She's always there no matter what's going on or who's doing it.
-She's always one of the first people to volunteer to help."

 Since Lopez became a member, he can recall one other time where a woman had won that particular certificate.